IHT Business Property Relief: Business Relief Practice Notes

 If you can agree that the shares under consideration qualify for 100% BR, it will not be necessary to agree a value for them.
 In any IHT case, therefore, you should initially consider whether 100% BR is available and only move on to consider the value

-- Some aspects of Business Relief MUST be referred to the Appeals Team.
-You will find references to this throughout this Chapter.
+f.
+Some aspects of Business Relief MUST be referred to the Litigation and Technical Advice Team (LTAT).
+You will find references to this throughout this chapter.
 Please ensure that you do this via your team leader.
-Your reference to the Appeals Team should identify the specific problem(s) or issue(s) involved and include an analysis of the relevant facts.
+Your reference to the LTAT should identify the specific problem(s) or issue(s) involved and include an analysis of the relevant facts.
 A full analysis of the company accounts should have been prepared and you should point to where this is to be found.

 Entitlement to relief